yanns/react-scala-js/README.md

 The rendering of React components can be optimized if we know that the model has not changed.

 With persistent data structures provided in Scala, it is very easy to check if the model has changed: we just checked if the instances are equal.

+These ideas were introduced by the [Om framework in ClojureScript](https://github.com/swannodette/om) ([more information](http://swannodette.github.io/2013/12/17/the-future-of-javascript-mvcs/))

 # how to use it?